Daylily, Hemerocallis spp., is a flowering perennial in the Asphodelaceae family that brightens summer gardens in USDA Hardiness Zones 3 to 9.

 This product is compatible with most agricultural chemicals, but compatibility testing is advised.

-Find Brandt® Organics SKH Sticker now from Arbico Organics in 5-pound packages.
+Find Brandt® Organics SKH Sticker now from Arbico Organics in five-pound packages.

 It can be quite challenging to attempt to eradicate rust from the garden.
 Many plants are susceptible to pathogens specific to their botanical species.
 And of the many chemical treatments available, some contain toxic heavy metals that pose risks in the home garden.